NotebookLM: The AI That Only Knows What You Tell It

 NotebookLM is ideal for authors who do serious research.
 If you’re writing historical fiction, narrative nonfiction, or any project that requires you to synthesize large amounts of source material, this tool was quite literally built for you.
 A nonfiction writer built it for himself, and it shows.

-If you’re looking for a brainstorming partner that can riff on ideas beyond your existing material, or a tool that helps you generate prose, or an all-purpose AI assistant for the business side of authorship, NotebookLM isn’t the right fit.
+If you’re looking for a brainstorming partner that can riff on ideas beyond your existing material, or a tool that helps you generate prose, NotebookLM isn’t the right fit.
 It’s not trying to be those things.

 Similar Tools